hughbarney/atto/CHANGE.LOG.md

 # Atto Emacs Change Log

+## Atto v1.20 30 Mar 2018
+* very small enhancement to previous fix.
+When we go to the end of the file we do not reframe if the end of file is already displayed in the window.

 ## Atto v1.19 9 Mar 2018
 * fixed issue with display reframe when last line is displayed and text has been cut above it.
 On scrolling to end of buffer there was a nasty jump to frame the screen with the last line anchored to the end of the screen.
 This issue was present in the original Anthonys Editor.